A Place Of Hope And Healing

 The Ranch’s mission is to address, remedy, and prevent child abuse and neglect by creating safe, healthy, and permanent homes for children.

 At the Ranch, caring staff provide children with support and stability.
 In addition, Ranch staff help children believe in themselves and teach them to live healthy, fulfilling lives.
-This commitment extends from the board of trustees to dedicated houseparents.
+This commitment extends from our dedicated houseparents to our Board of Trustees.

 There is no “up and out” policy at the Ranch.
-Residents may stay at the Ranch for as long as they need a home, up to age 21.
+Residents may stay at the Ranch for as long as they need a place to call home, up to age 21.
 Ranchers may continue through post-secondary education until they feel socially and financially prepared for independence and/or obtain stable employment.

 Our History

 With the support of Arkansans and county sheriffs, the Ranch began as a mobile home on several acres in Independence County in 1976.
 One sheriff needed a safe, loving home for two boys living in a neglectful home.
-After collaborating with other sheriffs, all 75 sheriffs agreed to sign a document expressing support.
+After collaborating with other sheriffs, all 75 sheriffs agreed to sign ASYR’s incorporation papers to found the Ranch.
 The Ranch began serving children in need across Arkansas.

 Since that time, the Ranch has experienced changes, partnered with various organizations, and faced challenges.
 The Ranch continues to grow, develop new programs and services, and serve the community.